TikTok Says Lettuce Water Can Help You Sleep: What Does The Science Say?

 "It's unlikely the compounds in lettuce tea reach the levels of the extracts used in research studies," registered dietitian Abby Cannon, J.D., R.D., CDN, suspects.
 "It's also unclear whether those compounds enter the water itself or if they remain in the lettuce, and whether those extracts change when exposed to heat."

-Stephenson also notes that other research (again, not done on humans) has found that lettuce extract combined with other herbs like skullcap can increase time spent in REM sleep.
-But it's unclear how much of that is due to the lettuce, and how much is the skullcap—which is more often used as a sedative.
-However, she does add that lettuce seed oil has long been prized as a sleep aid in Korea, so it's possible that science is still catching up to this traditional medicine.
+Stephenson also notes that other research (again, not done on humans) has found that lettuce extract combined with other herbs like skullcap3 can increase time spent in REM sleep.
+But it's unclear how much of that is due to the lettuce, and how much is the skullcap—which is more often used as a sedative4.
+However, she does add that lettuce seed oil has long been prized as a sleep aid in Korea5, so it's possible that science is still catching up to this traditional medicine.

 Should you try it?